ofmla/devito-wiki/FAQ.md

 [top](#Frequently-Asked-Questions)

-## Where does the generated code go and how do I look at it?
+## Where does the generated code go and how do I look at it
 Devito stores the generated code as well as the jit-compiled libraries in a temporary directory.
 By setting the environment variable `DEVITO_LOGGING=DEBUG`, Devito will show, amongst other things, the absolute path to the generated code.

 [top](#Frequently-Asked-Questions)